shiebas/safa_connect/docs/invoicing/multimedia_training_proposal.md

 2. **Text-to-Speech Engine**:
    - Support for all 11 South African official languages
    - Natural-sounding voices with proper pronunciation
-   - API integration with the SAFA Global platform
+   - API integration with the SAFA Connect platform

 3. **Speech-to-Text Processing**:
    - Accurate voice recognition for South African accents